zgilkerson/azure-pipelines-agent/docs/preview/pipeline.md

 # Pipelines

+#### Note to readers: This is still in flight so some concepts appear that are not fully flushed out

 ## Goals
 - **Define constructs which provide a more powerful and flexible execution engine for RM/Build/Deployment**: Allow pipeline execution with minimal intervention points required from consumers
 - **Provide a simple yet powerful config as code model**: Easily scale from very simple processes to more complex processes without requiring cumbersome hierarchies and concepts